In 1959, the Richmond Diocese covered the entire state of

 St.

-Bernadette Church in Springfield arose from the
+Bernadette Church in Springfield

 mid-century Catholic boom.
 About 500 St. Michael parishioners